manikyaswathi/harp/README.md

    ```
 **NOTE**

-Things to consider while installing the framework on OSC
+Things to consider while installing the Framework on OSC
-1. [OSC Installation] The installer creates a conda environment, "harp_env" on OSC and uses this environment to execute the framework.
+1. [OSC Installation] The installer creates a conda environment, "harp_env" on OSC and uses this environment to execute the Framework.
 The environment name is used in a couple of Cheetash configurations and hence is mandated to use the same name, "harp_env," while installing the application.
-Please delete the environment if it already exists with this name before installing the framework.
+Please delete the environment if it already exists with this name before installing the Framework.
 2. Upon successful installation, the install script will return the below response:
  (OSC Install Script) Generating Module File Step: /users/PAS0536/swathivm/osc_apps/lmodfiles/harp/1.0.lua
  (OSC Install Script) Generating Module File Step Finished
  Finished at Thu Mar 16 11:44:13 EDT 2023
  Execution time: 1965 seconds

-### **Follow these steps to setup the HARP framework on a standalone Linux system:**
+### **Follow these steps to set the HARP framework on a standalone Linux system:**
 * Use these commands to install the dependencies using pip
   ```bash
   pip install psutil